egpz/WeSchedule/README.md

 # WeSchedule
+(I hate using when2meet.
+So I wanted to start making something better.)
 The simpler way to align schedules and achieve more together A command-line tool designed to help users find overlapping availability for group events, accommodate custom event durations, and generate Google Calendar invites.
 It provides an efficient and user-friendly solution for scheduling tasks and study sessions.